Oil Change Schedule: What Car Owners Need To Know

 The age of your vehicle

 Older vehicles or vehicles with higher mileage may require more frequent oil changes.
 Many new vehicles will have an oil life indicator but older vehicles may not have this feature.
 Older vehicles tend to use oil less efficiently and will contaminate new oil faster than a new engine.
 This is because older engines have more build-up, metal filings, and other debris that have accumulated over the life of the vehicle.
 This is especially true if the vehicle has not been very well maintained.
-In some cases, this can be mitigated with an “engine flush” performed by a professional automotive service center.
+In some cases, this can be mitigated with an “engine flush” performed by a professional auto repair shop.

 If you are driving in extreme weather conditions you should be aware of the effects this can have on your oil.
 Consider using a synthetic oil to add some extra protection.
 In addition to the weather, making trips where you are stopping and starting frequently – such as city driving or bumper to bumper traffic – can do a number on your engine.
 Sticking to your maintenance plan is even more important if your daily commute includes frequent stopping-and-starting.
 If you are this type of driver you may benefit from more frequent oil changes – especially if you have an older vehicle.